 deyoungmuseum.org \ @deyoungmuseum

+The museum's Piazzoni Murals Room (PMR) near Wilsey Court, will be used as library for visitors to reflect and access resources to learn more about the exhibition and its themes.
 Utilizing reflection tools such as anonymous comment cards, drawing materials, audio recordings, and books and magazines, PMR will offer visitors a space to work through the emotions Wiley’s complex imagery may conjure.
-Visitors will also have access to resources about the history of state-sanctioned violence against Black people in the United States, and resistance to state-sanctioned violence that persists in contemporary society, specifically in the history of the Bay Area.
+Visitors will also have access to resources about the history of state-sanctioned violence against Black people in the United States, and resistance to systemic violence that persists in contemporary society, specifically in the history of the Bay Area.

 The exhibition will be accompanied by a full-scale catalogue produced and published by the Fine Arts Museums of San Francisco.
 Edited by Claudia Schmuckli, the catalogue will include an interview with Kehinde Wiley, full-color reproductions of the objects in the show, and newly commissioned essays from community contributors.
 More details to come.

-Through the eyes of acclaimed directors, FAMSF Presents films bring insight into the life and practice of each featured artist, expanding upon the exhibition.
-Films include the Webby Award-winning Patrick Kelly: The American in Paris, Wangechi Mutu: I Am Speaking, Are You Listening, Jules Tavernier and the Elem Pomo, Judy Chicago: Making Change, and Guo Pei: Embroidered Dreams.
+Through the eyes of acclaimed directors, FAMSF Presents films bring insight into the life and practice of each featured artist, and provide viewers a glimpse of the exhibition they have presented at the museum.
+Films include the Webby Award winning Patrick Kelly: The American in Paris, Wangechi Mutu: I Am Speaking, Are you Listening, Jules Tavernier and the Elem Pomo, Judy Chicago: Making Change, and Guo Pei: Embroidered Dreams.

 The Fine Arts Museums of San Francisco’s Contemporary Arts Program is made possible through the following donors: Generous Support is provided by the Harris Family, Rebecca and Cal Henderson, and Vance Wall Foundation.
 Additional support is provided by Joachim Bechtle, Katie Colendich and Albert d'Hoste, Jeffrey N. Dauber and Marc A. Levin, Shaari Ergas, Lizelle and Martin Green, Katie Hagey & Jill Hagey in memory of their mother, Mary Beth Hagey, Kate Harbin Clammer and Adam Clammer, Ella Qing Hou and J. Sanford Miller, Kaitlyn and Mike Krieger, Lore Harp McGovern, Jason Moment, Katie Schwab Paige and Matt Paige, Rotasa Fund, Keiko Sakamoto and Bill Witte, Mr. and Mrs. Charles R. Schwab, David and Roxanne Soward, Pascale Thomas and Tayo Famakinwa, Zlot Buell + Associates, and the Contemporary Support Council of the Fine Arts Museums.